 They had locally made ice cream that sounded really good but eating ice cream after that enormous burger would have left us both passed out on the beach so we had to refrain.

 After that we took a short drive to Bayview Trail to do a little afternoon hiking.
-There is an area right across from the trail that has an amazing view of Emerald Bay so we strolled over there to take a few shots before starting our hike.
+There is an area right across from the trail that has an amazing view of Emerald Bay.

 Must get boat…

 Then it was off to hike on the Bayview Trail.

 Since we had Coco with us we had to keep it short so we opted for the hike to Cascade Falls.
 Almost immediately, a narrow and rocky path starts out on the side of the mountain with great views of the Lake Tahoe and the Sierras.

 At one point, I stopped to take a picture of Brandon and Coco together…

 Then he quietly whispered to slowly look to my right so that I could see why Coco was so perky…

 A chipmunk!
 Isn’t he cute?
 It’s a good thing we had Coco on a leash or she would have been tumbling down the mountain trying to catch the little guy!